Rickardolk/Surga-Sepatu-Jetpack-Compose/README.md

 ### Application Description

-Surga Sepatu is an online shopping application focused specifically on **selling shoes**.
+Surga Sepatu is an online shopping application focused specifically on selling shoes.
-This application is designed to provide an **easy, fast, and modern shopping experience**, allowing users to browse and purchase various types of shoes conveniently.
+This application is designed to provide an easy, fast, and modern shopping experience, allowing users to browse and purchase various types of shoes conveniently.

 ---